sample-unwind/frontend/README.md

 5. User redirected to Keycloak login page
 6. After successful login, Keycloak redirects to `/auth/callback`
 7. Server exchanges authorization code for tokens
+8. Server creates/updates user record in user-service via GraphQL
-8. Tokens stored in secure HTTP-only cookies
+9. Tokens stored in secure HTTP-only cookies
-9. User redirected to home page (`/`)
+10. User redirected to home page (`/`)

+### Registration Flow

+1. User visits `/register` page
+2. Page automatically redirects to Keycloak registration endpoint
+3. User completes registration in Keycloak's built-in registration form
+4. After successful registration, user is redirected back to `/login`
+5. User can then log in using their new credentials
+6. During login callback, user record is automatically created in user-service
+7. User is redirected to home page with authenticated session

 ### Logout Flow